-In September 2020, we were awarded a grant from the National Institutes of Health, or NIH, for Alzheimer's research in the amount of approximately \$7.8 million with the potential for an additional \$7.4 million up to an aggregate of \$15.2 million, subject to the availability of funds and satisfactory progress of the research.
-For additional information regarding this grant, see the section of this prospectus titled "Business-Our Collaboration and Grant Agreements."
+In December 2020, we determined that we would accept a grant from the National Institutes of Health, or NIH, to support our ACT-AD Phase 2 clinical trial for ATH-1017.
+Under the terms of the agreement, we may receive approximately \$7.8 million with the potential for an additional \$7.4 million up to an aggregate of \$15.2 million.
+For additional information regarding this grant, see the section of this Annual Report on Form 10-K titled "Business-Our Collaboration and Grant Agreements."
+We recognized \$1.1 million of income related to our NIH grant in 2020 and at December 31, 2020, carried on the accompanying balance sheet an unbilled receivable of \$1.1 million for reimbursable expenses.